“Who committed no sin, Nor was deceit found in His mouth”

-“Found” is failure to find something after careful scrutiny.
+“Found” is the failure to find something after careful scrutiny.
 Jesus’ enemies were cunning in their approach but there was no trace of guile or trickery in Jesus.
-He confronted them with truth (Lk 23:41; Jn 8:46; Heb 4:15).
-He truly was a suitable sacrifice for our sin.
+He confronted them with the truth (Lk 23:41; Jn 8:46; Heb 4:15).
+He truly was a suitable sacrifice for our sins.

 Sin usually shows itself first by sins of the tongue.

 Our speech reveals our hearts.
 God’s people are not sinless but they sin less having come to Christ as their Savior.
 Once a person comes to Christ there is a blessed life-long process whereby the Christian grows more like Christ (2 Cor.
 3:18).